HOW TO USE A SPIRALIZER

 |peeling blade||fruit and vegetable skewer||potato

 Spiralizer Maintenance & Troubleshooting Tips

 Check out the tips below for information on cleaning and troubleshooting your spiralizer.

-- Turning the mixer on first, and allowing the blade to engage with a fruit or vegetable that is already turning can cause the food to stop turning, and allow it to "bore" a hole in the food item.
+- Switching the mixer on first and allowing the blade to engage with a fruit or vegetable that is already turning can actually cause the food to stop turning.
+This can cause the mixer to to "bore" a hole in the food item.

-- A drop or two of vegetable oil on the bar can also ensure it slides easily.
+Adding a drop or two of vegetable oil on the bar can help ensure that it slides easily.